1–2 spots available for Q2 · Claim yours

 Freelance hourly rates by region

-Ranges for senior developers, meaning five or more years of production Laravel plus real architectural experience.
+Ranges are for senior developers, meaning five or more years of production Laravel plus real architectural experience.

 Pay attention to two numbers when you read a freelancer's rate.
 The rate itself, and the utilization they can sustain.
-A $150 per hour consultant who works 25 hours a week on your project costs the same in a month as a $90 per hour developer working 40 hours.
+A $150/hour consultant working 25 hours a week on your project costs the same in a month as a $90/hour developer working 40 hours.
 Total cost is what matters.

 Full-time senior Laravel salaries in 2026